vanshhans/Data-analysis-using-python-and-pandas/README.md

 # Data-analysis-using-python-and-pandas

-This is a small project to practice my python and pandas skills in which I used a Top rated movies and shows dataset and perform some data analysis on it using Pandas library
+This is a small project to practice my python and pandas skills in which I used a Top rated movies and shows dataset and performed some data analysis on it using Pandas library